manolitto/joplin-mail-gateway/README.md

 Simple (bash-based) mail gateway for the open source note taking and to-do application [Joplin](https://joplin.cozic.net/).

+## Rationale

+This tool provides a solution for emailing content directly into your Joplin notes.

+You may send or forward an email to a dedicated email address.
+This email is than automatically delivered to your personal Joplin notes.
+Attachments (PDFs, Images, ...) will automatically be included in the note.
+In addition text is automatically scanned from images via OCR.
+This extracted text is added at the bottom of the note so that it is easily searchable in Joplin.

 ## Features

 - automatically fetch mails from a certain mail account and add all new mails as Joplin notes